jsachs802/research_overview/fair_diffusion/fair_diff_readme.md

 Article - link to the draft of the research from my dissertation.

-Currently, the article is being revised for submission to a peer-reviewed publication.
+_NOTE:_ Currently, the article is being revised for submission to a peer-reviewed publication.

 #### CODE